 So I did what I had done several times before.
 I joined a gym.
 But this time I asked to hire a personal trainer.
 When Izzy Barth Fromm sat across from me that first day, she asked what my goals were.
-When I gave her “weight loss” and “to feel better,” those weren’t specific enough.
+When I told her “weight loss” and “to feel better,” she suggested those goals weren’t specific enough.
 She asked, “What’s a specific thing you want to feel better about?”
 So I said, “I want to fit into an airplane seat.”
 I hated airplane seats.
 I hated spilling over.
 I hated rubbing elbows with my neighbors, trying to make myself small, clenching.
 She nodded and we got to work.
 At first, it was really hard.
-Later, it was fun.
+Later, it was really fun.

-I had to hire somebody to keep me accountable.
+I had to hire somebody to keep me accountable

-When you lose a lot of weight, people assume weird stuff.
+When you lose a lot of weight, people assume weird stuff

 A friend told me last week, “If I didn’t know you were doing this gym thing, I’d think you had some kind of disease.”
 As grim as that may sound, it’s one of the few compliments that really got through to me.
 It penetrated some “yeah, whatever” layer of my brain and made me realize that, just maybe, there is a perceptible change here.

-I couldn’t do any of this without my wife’s support.
+I couldn’t do any of this without my wife’s support

 When I joined the gym and hired Izzy, my wife Rochelle was away on a month-long work trip.
 When she returned, Ro accepted this life change with true equanimity.
 What’s more, she eventually decided to join the gym herself, and has now surpassed me in weight loss and various fitness goals.
 While this wasn’t my plan, it’s a welcome surprise.
 I don’t think I could’ve done this without the help of my spouse.
 I probably also couldn’t do it if I were unmarried, because there’d be nobody at home to keep me honest.

-I have no idea how to talk about this with other people.
+I have no idea how to talk about this with other people

-This is the hardest thing.
+This is the hardest part.
 I don’t know how to share this information with friends, family, or strangers without seeming like a jerk.
 How do I toot the “Look at me, I lost a bunch of weight” horn without showing off?
 Until this writing, I have avoided mentioning it at all online.
 Welcome to my new reality.

-At this point, I feel a moral imperative to say something.
+At this point, though, I feel a moral imperative to say something.
 I started this process because I was — no kidding — worried that I’d die because of my obesity.
 I’m now way less worried about that outcome, but I’m not sure how I can talk about it without bragging.
-My sincere hope is that somewhere, somebody who is like I was (a 5'10" guy weighing roughly 300 pounds in his late 30s) will realize that change is possible, achievable, and absolutely positive.
+My sincere hope is that somewhere, somebody who is like I was (a 5'10" guy weighing roughly 300 pounds in his late thirties) will realize that change is possible, achievable, and absolutely positive.
 The magic formula for me was extremely simple: a sensible diet and a consistent workout program (cardio and weights, no rocket science).
 Yes, I’ve watched reality TV shows about fitness.
 No, they didn’t help me lose weight.
 Showing up for my personal trainer helped me, and that’s the only thing that worked for me.